computorg/template-computo-R/README.md

 - Render your Rmd file to HTML and PDF files
 - Deploy your HTML on a github page on the gh-page branch

-Note that, by default, your action is triggered only if you push a commit which includes the string `do_build` in its message (yes, we try to lower the footprint...).
+Note that, by default, your action is triggered only if you push a commit which includes the string `[build]` in its message (yes, we try to lower the footprint...).

 ### Step 4. submit